balladeer/effective-enigma/the_burrow.md

 ## Creating a story world w/ the Orbital RPG
 Film Rating: PG-13

-CREATING THE SETTING
-6. Introduce the Aspects then each choose one to create.
-7. Introduce the Characters then each choose one to create.

-STARTING PLAY
-8. Each player takes turns narrating a minor scene to show their Character’s normal life before the Threats start manifesting.

-CONTINUING PLAY
-9. The game continues with players taking turns choosing from the three narrative Actions.
-Cross off any Threats resolved at the end of each round.

-ENDING PLAY
-10. When all three Threats are resolved, conclude the game with an epilogue for each Character by narrating a minor scene.

 Narrate a *Minor Scene*.
 Explore your Character’s life in a short narration.